VeeUye/NASA-image-search/README.md

 - [ ] Open user selected image in modal
 - [ ] Add on focus styling for mobile
 - [ ] Add functionality to download selected images
+- [ ] Write a test for getImages with mock data

 ## Contributions